pertusa/programming2/strings/strings.md

 cad[4] = '\0'
 ```

 In this example, the first `4` characters of `"Hello, world"` are copied into `cad`.
-The null character `'\0'` should be excplicitly given at the end.
+The null character `'\0'` should be excplicitly copied afterwards.
 In this example, since we copy `4` characters, they occupy positions 0,1,2 and 3 of the array `cad`.
-Therefore, the null caracter should be added at the position `4`.
+Therefore, the null caracter should be added at position `4`.

-Two more examples of interesting functions that work with arrays of characters, although these do not belong to the `stdlib.h` library: `atoi` and `atof`.
-The first serves to convert an array of character that represents an integer value to its equivalent value of type `int`.
-The second function, exactly the same but for converting real values.
-These two functions are defined in the standard library `cstdlib`, so it must be included at the beginning of our code if we want to use them:
+Two more examples of interesting functions that work with arrays of characters, although they do not belong to the `stdlib.h` library are `atoi` and `atof`.
+The first serves to convert an array of characters that represents an integer value to its equivalent `int` value.
+The second function is exactly the same but for converting real values.
+These two functions are defined in the standard library `cstdlib`, that should be included at the beginning of our code if we wanted to use them:

 ```cpp
 #include <cstdlib>